Information on coronavirus measures

 Monmouth County Clerk Christine Giordano Hanlon has created a web site where government notices about the virus fight can be read.

-The government of the State of New Jersey has ordered that all casinos, concert venues, nightclubs, racetracks, gyms, fitness centers and classes, movie theaters, and performing arts centers will be closed to the public beginning on March 16 and remain closed as long as the order remains in effect.
+The government of the State of New Jersey has ordered that all casinos, concert venues, nightclubs, racetracks, gyms, fitness centers and classes, movie theaters, and performing arts centers will be closed to the public at indoor facilities beginning on March 16 and remain closed as long as the order remains in effect.